What is a High Ankle Sprain?

 Grade 3 – Severe

 Grade 3 ligament injuries are when the ligament is completely ruptured.
 More severe high ankle sprain injuries can also include fractures of the bones or high ankle sprains, which will require additional rehabilitation time to a simple ankle sprain.

-The rehabilitation of a Grade 3 ankle sprain normally takes 3 to 6 months but is quite variable depending on your specific injury.
+The rehabilitation of a Grade 3 ankle sprain takes typically 3 to 6 months but is quite variable depending on your specific injury.
 Your physiotherapist or surgeon will be able to provide you with more specific guidelines and advice.